MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab2_Explore_workspaces_and_filtering.md

 1. Right-click or tap and hold the tile, and then select **Personalize: My workspace 1**.

 1. In the Personalize window, rename My workspace 1 to **My workspace,** and then select **Personalize this page**.

-1. The name change will be saved automatically.
+    The name change will be saved automatically.

 1. In the newly opened toolbar, select **Move**.

     ![Screen image displaying the personalization toolbar](./media/m1-common-personize-this-page-toolbar.png)

 1. Select your **My workspace** tile and then move it to another location on the Home page.

+    >[!Note] If you are unable to move the tile, refresh the page and the retry the previous steps to move the tile.

 1. Close the toolbar.